 Oros may not have that aerogel shirt in its catalog just yet, but we had a chance to check out a few of the company’s existing products, including the Endeavor Jacket and the Explorer Quarter Zip, and came away quite impressed.

 Both garments are extremely well made, with a nice attention to detail, including high quality fabrics, athletic cuts, and outstanding protection from the elements.

 To that end, the Explorer is perfect for use on its own or as a mid-layer while winter hiking, climbing, or even just wearing it around town, making it a versatile choice for just about anyone.
 On the other hand, the Endeavor is so warm that it’s practically overkill for anyone who isn’t heading out in subzero temperatures.
 If you’re an outdoor winter warrior who enjoys skiing, snowshoeing, or snowboarding however, you’re probably going to love the level of performance this jacket delivers.
 It will keep you warm in the harshest conditions you’ll find this side of the Antarctic.

 For outdoor enthusiasts who have been waiting for aerogel to finally come of age, it seems the wait is over.
 With the arrival of these products the promise of lightweight, durable, and extremely warm outdoor gear has become a reality.
 If you’re someone who loves to be outdoors, but hates the cold weather, you now have some options for high performance apparel for just about any cold weather adventure.

 - How to defog the windows in your car

-- These are the best cheap pressure washer deals for January 2021
+- Best cheap pressure washer deals for April 2021